I-am-Shir/compBio1/README.md

 ## about the project:
 this project makes a randomized grid containing white and black cells at a 50:50 ratio, when running the exe file or the main file you will get a code that sorts the grid in vertical lines that
-Alternate between black and white.
+Alternate between black and white. you may start, stop and restart the grid by oressing the fitting buttons in the running program.

 ## Table of Contents
 you can find the code for one run including the graph creation in file "main.py".